• Skip to primary navigation

 • The yellow paste I used was not very hot, so two tablespoons were enough for a mildly hot curry.

 • If your curry paste is hotter, use less.
-If you like your curry to be hotter, use a spicier curry paste or add some cayenne pepper or red pepper flakes.
+If you like your curry hotter, use a spicier curry paste or add cayenne pepper or red pepper flakes.
 It is all a matter of taste and heat tolerance.

 Apples:

 • Use crisp apples; they will hold their shape better when cooked.
-There is no need to peel them; the peel helps them keep their shape better.
+There is no need to peel them, but the peel helps them keep their shape.

 • Don't overcook the apples; they should not be mushy.
 Just barely cooked and still holding their shape.